BrowserBox/BrowserBox/README.md

 To rebuild a Docker image that copies your certs into the correct $HOME/sslcerts/ direcotry, you need to use the script to rebuild docker, which is: `./scripts/build_docker.sh`.
 You'll need to modify the Dockerfile to copy your certs.

 Alternately you can put a HTTPS reverse-proxy such as nginx in front of your Docker instance, and handle the certs outside the container.

+## Installation Troubleshooting

+If you encounter problems try running the `./scripts/setup_machine.sh` script, and try again.

 ## Applications